lili151987/Testing_cases/README.md

 # Testing_cases
-Examples of test cases done to different website
+Examples of test cases done to a website